-A state named sine has now been defined and occurrences can be displayed in the graphs in the display page.
+A state named sine has now been defined and occurrences can be displayed in the graphs on the display page.

-- Right-click anywhere in the display area and select Edit Mode from the context menu or press Ctrl-E to enter edit mode.
+Right-click anywhere in the display area and select Edit Mode from the context menu or press Ctrl+E to enter edit mode.
+(Black dots appear in the background indicating you are in Edit Mode.)

-Figure 4-14.
+Figure 4-15.
 Timeline Editing

-- Double-click on the graph associated with the row labeled "Thread: sin".
+Double-click on the graph associated with the row labeled "Thread: sin".
 That graph is a row with vertical lines representing events inside the larger graph area, aligned with the label "Thread: sin".